Shipping Submarine Cable Spools (OOG Cargo)

 Assess Dimensions & Weight

-Precise measurements (length, diameter, weight) are crucial for vessel selection and securing.
-Accurate weighing is essential to ensure safe and compliant transportation.
+Precise measurements of the submarine cable spool, including its length, diameter, and weight, are crucial for selecting the appropriate vessel and planning securement.
+Accurate weighing is essential to guarantee safe and compliant transportation throughout the shipping process.

 Port Selection

-Suitable UK ports with heavy-lift capabilities and sufficient quayside space include Felixstowe, Southampton, and Immingham.
-Consider factors such as water depth, tidal restrictions, the availability of specialised handling equipment, and proximity to the cable landing point.
-Thorough port research is vital for efficient and safe handling.
+Selecting suitable UK ports with heavy-lift capabilities and adequate quayside space is paramount.
+Ports such as Felixstowe, Southampton, and Immingham are viable options for shipping.
+Key considerations include water depth, any tidal restrictions, the availability of specialised handling equipment, and proximity to the cable landing point.
+Thorough port research is vital for efficient and safe handling operations.

 Vessel Selection

-Shipping International works with heavy-lift shipping lines specialising in Breakbulk and OOG (Out of Gauge) cargo.
-Consider Multi-Purpose Vessels (MPVs) and heavy-lift ships.
-Key criteria include crane capacity, available deck space, vessel stability, seaworthiness for the specific route, and the vessel's proven suitability for handling OOG cargo.
-Confirm the carrier's experience with similar shipments.
+Shipping International collaborates with heavy-lift shipping lines specialising in breakbulk and OOG (Out-of-Gauge) cargo transport.
+Multi-Purpose Vessels (MPVs) and dedicated heavy-lift ships are typically considered.
+Key selection criteria include crane capacity, available deck space, vessel stability, seaworthiness for the specific route, and documented suitability for handling OOG cargo.
+Verification of the carrier's experience with similar shipments is essential.

 Route Planning

-Determine the optimal shipping route, considering weather conditions, potential delays, and transit times.
-Factor in any potential navigational challenges and ensure the chosen route complies with all relevant regulations.
+Determining the optimal shipping route is a crucial step, considering prevailing weather conditions, potential delays, and overall transit times.
+Navigational challenges must be factored in, and the chosen route must comply with all applicable regulations.

 Documentation

-Prepare comprehensive documentation including detailed cargo specifications, necessary port clearances and permits, insurance certificates, a complete and accurate Bill of Lading, and clearly defined Incoterms (e.g., CIP, DAP).
-Ensure all documentation is compliant with UK and international regulations.
+Thorough documentation preparation is essential.
+This includes detailed cargo specifications, necessary port clearances and permits, insurance certificates, a complete and accurate Bill of Lading, and clearly defined Incoterms (e.g., CIP, DAP).
+All documentation must comply with UK and international regulations to ensure smooth transit.

 Packaging & Securing